All data is current as of 2013, unless otherwise noted.

-Oregon is the only statewide system in the country that relies on entirely contracts for the delivery of public defense services.
+Oregon is the only statewide system in the country that relies entirely on contracts to deliver public defense services.
 The statewide Office of Public Defense Services contracts with private not-for-profit law firms (which look and operate much like public defender agencies, with full-time attorneys and substantive support personnel on staff), smaller local law firms, individual private attorneys, and consortia of private attorneys working together.

 Importantly, the contracts set a precise total number of cases each contractor will handle during the contracting period, thereby ensuring that attorneys have sufficient time to fulfill the state’s performance criteria.
 But more than that alone, the contracts safeguard the local service providers by allocating among that annual total the specific number of cases of each type the attorney can handle, according to the number of hours generally required to meet the performance demands of that type of case.
 In other words, the Oregon system is built around the concept of “workload” by assigning “weights” to specific types of cases, adjusted for availability of non-attorney support staff and other non-representational duties (such as travel or attending CLE).

 Source of data: original research conducted by Sixth Amendment Center staff, augmented by information included in the membership directory of the Oregon Criminal Defense Lawyers Association.